 How the COVID-19 pandemic changed the American workforce

 Before the COVID-19 pandemic, many Americans drove to work and regularly commuted to offices and work sites.
 Often, drivers dealt with rush-hour traffic or long drives.
-In the spring of 2020, circumstances shifted, and the roads were emptier as droves of people started to work from home.
+In the spring of 2020, circumstances shifted, and the roads were emptier as droves of people started to work from home or lost their jobs.

-While some may like remote work, it has led to difficulties for some people, notably parents who have childcare responsibilities and workers who might be putting in longer hours and suffering from online video conference fatigue.
+While some may like remote work or having a hybrid work schedule, it has led to difficulties for some people, notably parents who have childcare responsibilities and workers who might be putting in longer hours and suffering from online video conference fatigue.

 The COVID-19 pandemic has also changed driving habits